aiven/devportal/docs/products/opensearch/howto/opensearch-log-integration.rst

 5. Configure your ``index prefix`` and ``index retention limit`` parameters, then select **Enable**

 .. note::
-    If you want to effectively disable the index ``index retention limit``, you can set it to the maximum value which is 10000 days.
+    If you want to effectively disable the ``index retention limit``, you can set it to the maximum value which is 10000 days.

 Your Aiven service is now sending logs to your OpenSearch service which you can explore further.